 This action-packed emotional rollercoaster provides the best Mandalorian S2 episode yet.
 Throughout this season, Din Djarin has proven an ingenious audience surrogate.
 His battle skills and access to otherworldly technology give him wish-fulfillment appeal, yet his initial lack of knowledge regarding Jedi and Mandalorians outside of his cult helps make him relatable to viewers less than fluent in Star Wars mythology.
 Among all the characters Din’s met from other Star Wars media this season, Boba Fett needs the least amount of introduction to viewers; he’s already appeared multiple times across the Skywalker Saga, and in previous Mandalorian episodes.
 Regardless, the details Boba shares regarding his family history help flesh out his reasons for wanting his suit back beyond fulfilling the show’s need to appeal to old-school Star Wars fans.
 They also give him common ground with Din’s clan, as he seems as proud of Mandalorian culture as Din does, and as emotionally attached to the late Jango Fett as Grogu to Din.

 For this review, I watched Fennec Shand’s scenes of “The Gunslinger” again, to determine if the character improved with Favreau’s writing and Rodriguez’s direction.
-Dave Filoni briefly brought out a worldly, manipulative side of Fennec’s character, but she otherwise seemed indistinguishable from other minor Star Wars villains.
-When I revisited “The Tragedy” immediately afterwards, it didn’t take long for her to show more personality under Rodriguez and Favreau, both of whom had more experience directing live-action than Filoni did during Mando S1.
-As she reveals to Din how Boba helped her cheat death, she sounds delightfully – yet understandably – conceited, but also remembers to express gratitude to Boba.
+Dave Filoni briefly brought out a worldly, manipulative side of Fennec’s character, but it doesn’t take long into “The Tragedy” for her to show more personality under Rodriguez and Favreau; both men have more experience than Filoni does at directing live-action.
+As Fennec reveals to Din how Boba helped her cheat death, she sounds delightfully – yet understandably – conceited, but also remembers to express gratitude to Boba.
 Like Boba, Fennec gets more opportunities than before to demonstrate her battle skills, yet her nobility helps her truly stand out among lesser Star Wars enemies.

 (Din also shows more personality in “The Tragedy” than he did in “The Gunslinger”, though Pedro Pascal deserves as much credit for that as Rodriguez and Favreau do, having taken more time to grow into the character by this point.)